zll600/git-xl/README.md

 With Git XL installed, Git can diff Excel VBA just like any other source code file.

-It is written in Python, with pre-compiled binaries available for Windows.
+It is written in Python, with pre-compiled binaries available for Windows and macOS.

 Installation instructions and docs are available at [https://www.xltrail.com/git-xl](https://www.xltrail.com/git-xl).